Camillalxy98/cGENIE-day-length/README.md

-# PLASIM-cGENIE
+# Parameterize day length in cGENIE
 ## Overview
 1. [genie-main/configs](https://github.com/Camillalxy98/PLASIM-cGENIE/tree/master/genie-main/configs) contains the base-config that runs with the two user-configs in [genie-userconfigs](https://github.com/Camillalxy98/PLASIM-cGENIE/tree/master/genie-userconfigs).
 2. [genie-forcings](https://github.com/Camillalxy98/PLASIM-cGENIE/tree/master/genie-forcings) contains the forcing file required in the user-configs.
-3. The main genie modules (goldstein, goldsteinseaice, plasim and everything else in main) are copied in whole.
+3. The main genie modules (goldstein, goldsteinseaice, embm and everything else in main) are copied in whole.
 4. Original files have a '_1' after their file names.
-## Parameterize day length
+## Code modification
 ### In genie-main
-In definition.xml, defined solar and siderial day lengths for goldstein, goldsteinseaice.
+In definition.xml, defined solar and siderial day lengths for goldstein, goldsteinseaice, and embm.
 ```
 <param name="sodaylen">
     <value datatype="real">86400.0</value>